pushkardravid/CSC510-HW2/RESULTS.md

 * For the ease of testing the code we have used repl which avoids the testers from installing all the requirements locally.
 * we have provided the testers with repl link which contains the respective code for each language in the corresponding folders and documentation for each of these programs can be found by visiting their respective directories.
 * After each debugging session the testers are provided with a survey form to fill, to know more about the experience of the debbuging session.
-* the time taken by each tester to debug is logged manually.
+* the time taken by each tester to debug in a particular language is logged manually and this metric is used to assess the programming languges.

-## Observations
+## Observations from Game of Life Debugging Sessions

 *For Ruby*